Fryziu/Q2classic/README.md

 ## Downloads

 To play the game you need at least a demo version of it, which should be available in your Linux distribution (at least if it's Ubuntu based)
+Full version you can find on Steam https://store.steampowered.com/app/2320/Quake_II/

 ## Compiling